-^{} Consists of \$2.3 million related to an insurance settlement for a 2019 (pre-COVID) incident and \$10.3 million to fund rental payments not included in operating expenses.
+^{} Consists of \$2.3 million related to an insurance settlement for a 2019 (pre-COVID) incident and requisitioning \$10.3 million of additional Federal COVID relief funds to fund rental payments not included in operating expenses.

 2024 ESTIMATE

 2024 operating expenses are forecast to be \$1.005 billion, consisting of \$965 million related to commuter services and \$40 million for costs incurred by Metra to increase capacity on the Metra Electric Line to allow NICTD, a transit partner of Metra, to expand its service.